 However, a lack of frequent position adjustments places excess pressure on specific areas of the skin, which can cut off blood flow and cause the skin to break down.
 When skin integrity is compromised due to prolonged pressure on certain areas of the body, it can result in pressure sores.

 Pressure sores most commonly develop in bony areas like the hip bones, heels, knees, tailbone, and elbows.

-To prevent pressure sores from developing, change positions every two hours when lying in bed or every 30 minutes when sitting in your wheelchair.
-Additionally, inspecting your skin daily can help identify and treat pressure sores early before they become problematic.
+To reduce the rick of pressure sores, it is essential to change positions every two hours when lying down or every 30 minutes when sitting.
+Additionally, inspecting the skin daily for any signs of redness or irritation can help identify and treat pressure sores early before they become problematic.